 Now, knowing what I know about folk Art I would consider Steampunk almost the same, (but a little different).
 It takes imagination and creativity by the artist to come up with and execute both styles of such art.
 And this type of art form as well as Tramp art, or even Trench Art it’s in the eye of the beholder.

-In my younger days I would explain Steampunk as being made by someone that had too much time on their hands and smoking too much of that Jamaican Gold, Stuff.
-Or matter of fact, Canadian Gold.
+In my younger days, I would explain Steampunk as being made by someone that had too much time on their hands and smoking too much of that Jamaican Gold, Stuff.
+Or a matter of fact, Canadian Gold.
 (LINK) But this line of art has quite a following.

 Check out this Town family function on their version of the SteamPunk Era